-Grace completed her Doctor of Psychology (clinical) qualifications through Deakin University and has completed further specialised training in Autism, including in diagnostic assessment through the renowned Olga Tennison Autism Research Centre (OTARC).
+Grace completed her Doctor of Psychology (clinical) qualifications through Deakin University and has completed further specialised training in Autism, including in diagnostic assessment through the respected Olga Tennison Autism Research Centre (OTARC).

-Grace's interest in Autism Spectrum Disorders (ASD) developed while working within an autism-focused early intervention centre where she conducted psychological assessments and provided a range of therapeutic interventions for young children.
-Grace has also worked within a multidisciplinary ASD assessment team at CAMHS.
-Here she additionally provided assessment and therapy for children and adolescents with a wide range of mental health concerns including anxiety, depression, bullying, and academic stress.
+Grace's interest in autism developed while working within an autism-focused early intervention centre where she conducted psychological assessments and provided a range of interventions for young children.
+Grace has also worked within a multidisciplinary autism assessment team at CAMHS.

 Outside of work, Grace is also a mum to two children.
-Having always lived in Wyndham, she has good local knowledge and established networks with the local schools, support services, and the community.
+Having always lived in Melbourne's West, she has good local knowledge and established networks with the local schools, support services, and the community.

-For more information, including what to expect when seeing a Clinical Psychologist, please click here.
+For more information about what to expect when seeing a Clinical Psychologist, please click here.

 For referrers or health professionals seeking further details of Grace's qualifications, training, and clinical experience, please click here.